skip to Main Content

 non toxic plants safe for dogs

-Whether you’re looking for a small plant for your windowsill or some flowers for the front yard, it’s important to make sure your plants are non-toxic and safe for dogs.
-This article has 4 lists of plants that will protect your furry friend while still bringing color and life in and around your home, including plants like:
+Whether you’re looking for a small plant for your windowsill or some flowers for the front yard, it’s important to make sure you get nontoxic plants for dogs.
+This article has four lists of plants that will protect your furry friend while still bringing color and life in and around your home, including these plants:

 • Spider plants to purify the air